cdesouza02/Lab-Notebook/Weekly Tasks/Summer_2024_Agenda.md

 July 22- 26
 - [ ] Select paper for lab discussion
+- [ ] review outreach slides
+- [ ] log Panama dives
 - [x] stats about panama trip, go through notebook
+- [ ] Buyways
+- [ ] UCard
 - [ ] Savanna
 	- [ ] algae blooms in filter flasks
 	- [ ] different environments under the grow lights
 - [ ] IDP
 - [ ] insta panama recap, just waiting on the photos
 	- [ ] "That's a wrap on our field trip to Bocas Del Toro!
-We are so excited to be working at the Smithsonian Tropical Research Institute and even more excited to begin working with "
+We are so excited to be working at the Smithsonian Tropical Research Institute and even more excited to begin working with Bocas Mariculture"

 July 10-19
 - [ ] Plane leaves for Panama @ 8:47 am